Drink Water – It is Vitally Important!

 When we drink one glass of water, it immediately passes

 into the intestine and is absorbed.
-However,

-stomach through its glandular layer in the mucosa.
+secreted into the stomach through its glandular layer in the mucosa.
 It swells from underneath and gets into

 the stomach, ready to be used for food breakdown.
 The act of digestion of solid foods